ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 // The next three lines will extract the private key using the mnemonic phrase.
 We will not go into cryptographic details.
-With the tonutils-go library, this is all implemented, but we’re doing it again to get a full understanding. mac := hmac.New(sha512.New, []byte(strings.Join(mnemonic, " "))) hash := mac.Sum(nil) k := pbkdf2.Key(hash, []byte("TON default seed"), 100000, 32, sha512.New) // In TON libraries "TON default seed" is used as salt when getting keys
+With the tonutils-go library, this is all implemented, but we’re doing it again to get a full understanding. mac := hmac.New(sha512.New, []byte(strings.Join(mnemonic, " "))) hash := mac.Sum(nil) k := pbkdf2.Key(hash, []byte("TON default seed"), 100000, 32, sha512.New) // In TON libraries, "TON default seed" is used as salt when getting keys

 privateKey := ed25519.NewKeyFromSeed(k)
 ```